Rodney Hall (writer): Biography

 Born in Solihull, Warwickshire, England, Hall came to Australia as a child after World War II and studied at the University of Queensland (1971).
 In the 1960s Hall began working as a freelance writer, and a book and film reviewer.
 He also worked as an actor, and was often engaged by the Australian Broadcasting Commission in Brisbane.
 Between 1967 and 1978 he was the Poetry Editor of The Australian.
-He began publishing poetry in the 1970s and has since published thirteen novels, including Just Relations and The Island in the Mind.
+He began publishing poetry in the 1970s and has since published fourteen novels, including Just Relations and The Island in the Mind.
 He lived in Shanghai for a period in the late 1980s.
 From 1991 to 1994, he served as chair of the Australia Council.

 Hall lives in Victoria.
 In addition to a number of literary awards such as twice winning the Miles Franklin Award, he was appointed a Member of Order of Australia for "service to the Arts, particularly in the field of literature" in 1990.

 Hall's memoir Popeye Never Told You was launched in May 2010 and was published by Pier 9.

 He was co-founder of the Australian Summer School of Early Music in Canberra.
 In June 2014 he staged Jacopo Peri's opera Euridice at the Woodend Winter Arts Festival.